exced/dataStructures/README.md

 ### card
 Tools for card game
 ### factory
-Tools to simulate a creation chain of a factory.
+Tools to simulate a production chain of a factory.